Analytic NNLO transverse-momentum-dependent soft function for heavy quark pair hadroproduction at threshold: TMD soft function

 \subsubsection{Calculation of real-virtual contributions}

 In this section, we turn to the calculation of the real-virtual contributions to the NNLO bare TMD soft function, whose general expression is given in eq.~\eqref{eq:softfunRV}.
-Some integrands, such as $I_i^{(2,D_n)}$ for $i=1,2$ and $5\leq n\leq 6$, vanish, while $I_{ijk}^{(2,D_{25,2})}$ does not contribute in our specific case, as its color structure does not contribute to color-singlet or color-octet heavy quark pair production.
+Some integrands, such as $I_i^{(2,D_n)}$ for $i=1,2$ and $5\leq n\leq 6$, vanish, while $I_{ijk}^{(2,D_{25,2})}$ does not contribute in our specific case, as its color structure does not contribute to color-singlet or color-octet heavy-quark pair production at threshold.~\footnote{The three-Wilson-line correlator $I_{ijk}^{(2,D_{25,2})}$ does, however, contribute to the imaginary part of the TMD soft function in generic cases, such as heavy-quark pair hadroproduction~\cite{Angeles-Martinez:2018mqh}.}

 The remaining one-loop integrals over the loop momentum $k_2$ are reduced to linear combinations of seven master integrals by applying the IBP identities generated with \kira.
 These master integrals are defined as